RahulTinku/Interview-questions/React/only_questions.md

 Hot Module Replacement (HMR) is a feature in React (via Webpack) that allows modules (like components, styles, etc.) to be updated without requiring a full page reload.
 This makes development faster by preserving the application state while making changes.

-8. What is the use of Parcel, Vite, Webpack?
+5. What is the use of Parcel, Vite, Webpack?
+Parcel, Vite, and Webpack are JavaScript bundlers used in front-end development to bundle and optimize code for production.
+They help in managing dependencies, optimizing assets, and improving development speed.
+Let’s break them down:

 9. How does create-react-app work?

 10. What is Tree Shaking?